Webhikers-Docs/wp-api-doc/README.md

 #### 2. GET `Legal Page` (legal pages like impressum, privacy, cookies, terms, excluding all other pages)

-Conent data will be found in `response.data.title` and `response.data.content`
+Content data will be found in `response.data.title` and `response.data.content`

 ```javascript